Planet Earth’s Chakras

 I wanted to connect with something fun this week, so decided to connect two of my favorite themes – chakras and nature – and do a post on the earth’s chakras, and specifically, potential locations.

 Like human chakras, earth chakras can be damaged or blocked.
 Many contemporary seers and intuitives feel this is what is happening now, and that this process is ultimately more damaging than the physical harm we have done to our planet.
-The earth sustains us on many levels.
-And like the doorway to Avalon, certain doorways of awareness may close off to humans forever if we don’t work to heal the damage that has been done.
+The earth sustains us on many levels, and like the doorway to Avalon, certain doorways of awareness may close off to humans forever if we don’t work to heal the damage that has been done.

 1st or Root Chakra – Grand Canyon/Sedona/Black Mesa (North America)